-Pascal Lamy has been Director-General of the World Trade Organization (WTO) since September 2005.
+Pascal Lamy was Director-General of the World Trade Organization (WTO) from September 2005 until September 2013.

 Mr Lamy holds degrees from the Paris-based Ecole des Hautes Etudes Commerciales (HEC), from the Institut d’Etudes Politiques (IEP) and from the Ecole Nationale d’Administration (ENA).
 He began his career in the French civil service at the Inspection Générale des Finances and at the Treasury.
 He then became an advisor to the Finance Minister Jacques Delors, and subsequently to Prime Minister Pierre Mauroy.